Azure/azure-iot-sdk-c/doc/run_end_to_end_tests.md

 ## Run end to end tests on a Windows development environment

 - Start the Windows PowerShell in Administrator mode.
 Update execution policy by entering "set-executionpolicy unrestricted"
-- Navigate to azure-iot-sdk-c\cmake and run cmake with option to enable e2e testing: Cmake -Drun_e2e_tests=ON ..
+- Navigate to azure-iot-sdk-c\cmake
+- From cmake directory, run cmake with option to enable e2e testing: Cmake -Drun_e2e_tests=ON ..
 - The test directory will be located here: azure-iot-sdk-c\cmake\iothub_client\tests
 - Navigate to the folder tools\iot_hub_e2e_tests_params in your local copy of the repository.
 - Run the script "Set-IOTDeviceParametersForE2ETests.ps1" located under the tools\iot_hub_e2e_tests_params folders in your local copy of the repository.